U.S. sets another daily record for coronavirus cases as some states struggle

 In London, more than 100 people were arrested Thursday night during a demonstration against England’s month-long lockdown, which took effect earlier in the day.
 The London Metropolitan Police said in a statement that the majority of arrests were for breaches of the new lockdown rules, which include a 10 p.m. curfew and a ban on large gatherings.

-The English city of Liverpool, one of the hardest-hit regions in the country, began mass testing of its residents, including people who don’t have symptoms.
+The English city of Liverpool, one of the hardest-hit places in the country, began mass testing of its residents, including people who don’t have symptoms.
 The pilot effort is part of the British government’s vision to test everyone in the country every week, a plan known as Operation Moonshot.

 The goal, government ministers said, is that blanket testing will allow a return to greater normalcy, under which people could go to work or elsewhere without worrying about spreading the virus.
 Liverpool residents can go to a new testing center that can produce results in as little as 20 minutes.